A Case Study S Burkett Ave Stockton: 3 Siblings Inherit Stockton House: Fix & Sell the House or Rent it Out?

 It was a win-win for everyone.

-My name is Peter Westbrook and I am a local real estate investor in Stockton, Sacramento, Manteca and Modesto, CA. We Buy ugly houses in Stockton in any condition and we pay cash.
+My name is Peter Westbrook and I am a local real estate investor in Stockton, Sacramento, Manteca and Modesto, CA. We Buy houses that are ugly in Stockton, Sacramento and Modesto.
+We love the challenge of houses in any condition and we pay cash.
 If you own a house that has had years of deferred maintenance and you’re tired of the ongoing cost of ownership call me at (209)481-7780 or visit my website at http://www.IBuyHousesStockton.com and let me make you an all cash offer.